malikosbourne/osint-portfolio-Malik/projects/coca-cola-investigation.md

 - What is the scope of Coca-Cola's transparent traffic light system implementation?
 (All cans, specific products, vendor-specific?)
 - Do Coca-Cola bottles also feature transparent traffic light systems, or is this limited to cans?
 - How does Coca-Cola's voluntary labelling compare to what mandatory traffic light labelling would require?
+- What percentage of Coca-Cola products in the UK market lack colour-coded traffic light labels versus those that include them?

 ## Data Sources